 Other elements that impact your search ranking

-Some other things believed to effect how highly your website ranks within search results includes:
+Some other things that effect how highly your website ranks within search results include:

 The use of headings

-It is believed that Google attributes a greater weighting (importance) to text on your page that is used for headings, since headings are expected to be representative of the following text content.
-Therefore, it is recommended that you use headings throughout your pages, where a heading is an individual word (or short sentence of words) that has an increased font size compared to the rest of the text on your page.
+Google attributes a greater weighting (importance) to text on your page that is used for headings, so it's important to use headings throughout your pages.
 Your Sporty website settings allow you to define the default style for your Heading 1 <h1> and Heading 2 <h2> to make it easy for you to consistently apply these whenever you use the website text editor.
-This sets the heading tags automatically for you.
 To learn more, click here.

 Page names